Book of Origins

 Genesis gives the account of the development of the orderly maintenance of society.
-It refers to every stage in this process: patriarchal, tribal, national, global.
+It refers to every stage in this process: patriarchal, tribal, national, and global.

 11. Origin of culture

-It describes the beginnings of the main entities which we now associate with organized culture: urbanization, agriculture, metallurgy, animal husbandry, music, writing, navigation, education, textiles, and ceramics.
+Genesis describes the beginnings of the main entities which we now associate with organized culture: urbanization, agriculture, metallurgy, animal husbandry, music, writing, navigation, education, textiles, and ceramics.